maxman3789/Password-Generator/README.md

     -An Array for numbers will have 0 - 9.
     -An Array for Special Characters are based this list from: https://www.owasp.org/index.php/Password_special_characters

-The App will determine if there is at least one character is selected
+The App will determine if there is at least one type selected

 When all the criteria is met, the password is generated.